mathewbushuru/unbeatable-tictactoe/README.md

 ### Tic Tac Toe

 This project uses the `module pattern`.
-I recently learnt about it and decided to make this simple project using it.
+I recently learnt about it and made this simple project using it.
 [The module pattern](https://dev.to/tomekbuszewski/module-pattern-in-javascript-56jm) allows us to use and create encapsulation in our code like if we were using a language like Java.
 Note that this module pattern is different from the modules introduced by ES6.

 ##### Design